liam-0398/Eris/documentation/usage.md

 Select a clip to open its Warp editor in the bottom bar.
 Every clip has at least a start and end marker; add more to control how the clip's timing maps onto its source audio.
+The `+`/`-` buttons in its left column zoom the waveform horizontally.

-- **Drag the end marker** to change the clip's length — this is always an elastic stretch of the final segment (the source content doesn't shift, it just plays faster/slower to fit).
+- **Drag the end marker** (the red grab bar at the clip's right edge) to change the clip's length — always an elastic stretch of the final segment (the source content doesn't shift, it just plays faster/slower to fit).
+  This is the "drag five bars onto four" gesture, so it gets a wider grab zone than a normal marker and the cursor changes to a resize arrow when you're over it.
+  - It **snaps to the beat grid** drawn underneath it — landing exactly on a bar line is the whole point of the gesture. **Hold Alt** to place it freely.
 - **The start marker can't be dragged.**
 - **Drag a middle marker (plain drag)** — a *local* edit: only the two segments touching that marker stretch to meet its new position.
 This is